Tux/Text-CSV_XS/doc/CSV_XS.md

 - set\_column\_names

         $csv->header ($fh, { set_column_names => 1 });

     The default is to set the instances column names using  ["column\_names"](#column_names) if the method is successful,  so subsequent calls to ["getline\_hr"](#getline_hr) can return a hash.
 Disable setting the header can be forced by using a false value for this option.

+    As described in ["return value"](#return-value) above, content is lost in scalar context.

 ### Validation